aspnetboilerplate/aspnetboilerplate/doc/WebSite/Dapper-Integration.md

         }
     }

-You can use both EF repositories and Dapper repositories at the same time, in the same transaction.
+You can use both EF and Dapper repositories at the same time and in the same transaction!